tobimensch/cli2man/README.md

 The sections in your include file are parsed and ordered according to the section order settings.
 When a section doesn't exist in the section order it will not be included in the manpage, so **if you're using any non-standard section names you'll have to modify the section order**.
+This is a feature and not a bug, because some people may not want to include all the sections from the include file in the manpage.

 For more information on mdoc, visit:
 - http://mdocml.bsd.lv/man/mdoc.7.html